-- I’m a fully certified CA-AEFM.
+- I’m a fully certified CA-AEFM and on the Register.
 However, I’ve not been hired or appointed yet as a CA-AEFM.
 May I join the FSFRC?

 See the [290 KB] for the CA-AEFM Consular Program.

-The required documents are the DS-1950 application form and a copy of your diploma and/or transcripts or degrees (whichever is highest) proving that you have earned at least a high school diploma.
-You must also provide evidence that you are a U.S. citizen (sending a copy of your passport is best), and the full name and current assignment of your direct hire spouse.
+The required documents are the DS-1950 application form and a copy of your diploma and/or transcripts or degrees proving that you have earned at least a high school diploma.
+You must also provide evidence that you are a U.S. citizen (sending a copy of the photo page of your passport is best), and the full name and current assignment of your sponsoring employee.
 Please do not submit any other documentation apart from what is listed in the vacancy announcement.

-There is no application deadline for the CA-AEFM Consular program at this time.
+There is no application deadline for the CA-AEFM program.

 6. The DS-1950 (page 1) has the section “Describe your duties and accomplishments.”
 I have written a long paragraph that fills the allotted space.
 When I print the form, only half of what I typed is printed and the other half is missing.
 What should I do?